eficode-academy/devops-academy-handins-public/docker/docker-handin.md

 bash zip.sh
 ```

-This will produce a file named `git-<your-email>.zip` which is what you hand in.
+This will produce a file named `docker-<your-email>.zip` which is what you hand in.

 **If you submit your hand-in any other way, it will not be graded!**